bobarry/.vim/NOTES.md

     git push -u origin master

-### To Perform the Initial Replication of .vim Environment on Another Machine
+### To Clone .vim Environment on Another Machine
-Login into the target machine and go to its $HOME
+Login into the target machine and go to its $HOME and clone the Vim environment by execute the following:

     cd ~
     git clone http://github.com/jeffskinnerbox/dotvim.git ~/.vim